Svasaṃvedana

 In Buddhist philosophy, svasaṃvedana (also svasaṃvitti) is a term which refers to the reflexive nature of consciousness, or the awareness of being aware.
-It was initially a theory of cognition held by the Mahasamghika and Sautrantika schools while the Sarvastivada-Vaibhasika school argued against it.
+It was initially a theory of cognition held by the Mahāsaṃghika and Sautrāntika schools while the Sarvāstivāda-Vaibhāṣika school argued against it.

-The idea was famously defended by the Indian philosopher Dignaga, and is an important doctrinal term in Indian Mahayana thought and Tibetan Buddhism.
+The idea was famously defended by the Indian philosopher Dignāga, and is an important doctrinal term in Indian Mahāyāna thought and Tibetan Buddhism.
 It is also often translated as self-cognition or self-apperception, and by Malcolm Smith as "one's own vidyā."
+Dignāga's follower Dharmakīrti also defended the theory, and their arguments were later summarized by Śāntarakṣita in his Tattvasaṃgraha.

 Sources in the Buddhist schools

-Mahasamghika school
+Mahāsaṃghika school

 According to Zhihua Yao, the theory was first presented by the Mahāsāṃghika school.
 Their view was preserved in the Sarvāstivāda compendium of Abhidharma called the Mahāvibhāṣa and states:It is the nature (svabhāva) of awareness (jñāna) and so forth to apprehend, thus awareness can apprehend itself as well as others.
 This is like a lamp that can illuminate itself and others owing to its nature of luminosity.

 Jan Westerhoff notes that the Mahāsāṃghikas accepted the doctrine of the natural luminosity of the mind and connects this with svasaṃvedana, "such natural luminosity making it possible that consciousness does not just apprehend other things, but can also apprehend itself."

-Sarvastivada school
+Sarvāstivāda school

-Sarvastivada sources which discuss self-cognition mainly do so in order to refute the idea that a mind moment can know itself in that moment.
-These include the Jñanaprasthana and Mahavibhasa.
+Sarvāstivāda sources which discuss self-cognition mainly do so in order to refute the idea that a mind moment can know itself in that moment.
+These include the Jñānaprasthāna and Mahāvibhāṣa.
 However that does not mean the Sarvastivadins reject all theories of self cognition, they developed their own theory which argued that mind moments know themselves only reflexively in regards to the previous mind moments.
 As Zhihua Yao states, "in other words, the mind knows itself through a reflection of the past mind".
-The Sarvastivadins use their metaphysical theory of the real existence of the past, present and future to allow for a present mind to take a past mind as itself.
+The Sarvāstivādins use their metaphysical theory of the real existence of the past, present and future to allow for a present mind to take a past mind as itself.

-Sautrantika school
+Sautrāntika school

-Sautrantika authors also discussed the theory.
-It was extensively covered by Harivarman, the author of the Tattvasiddhishastra, and shows that he was in a dialogue with both Sarvastivada and Mahasamghika views.
-Harivarman's view argues against the Mahasamghika's simultaneous model of self-cognition and instead argues that self-cognition is only seen in the course of successive moments of cognition.
-That is, it involves multiple mental processes which Harivarman considers as happening in the "present continuum" and is not a case of a single mind moment knowing itself but is a case of the mind grasping the "image" (akara) of itself as it is fading away.
+Sautrāntika authors also discussed the theory.
+It was extensively covered by Harivarman, the author of the Tattvasiddhi-Śāstra, and shows that he was in a dialogue with both Sarvastivada and Mahāsaṃghika views.
+Harivarman's view argues against the Mahāsamghika's simultaneous model of self-cognition and instead argues that self-cognition is only seen in the course of successive moments of cognition.
+That is, it involves multiple mental processes which Harivarman considers as happening in the "present continuum" and is not a case of a single mind moment knowing itself but is a case of the mind grasping the "image" (ākāra) of itself as it is fading away.
 This is also part of his account of how memory works.